LeviedanX/Royal-Barbershop/frontend/README.md

 VITE_MIDTRANS_CLIENT_KEY=Mid-client-XXXX      # from Midtrans dashboard

 Notes:
-- Leave `VITE_API_BASE_URL` empty if frontend is served from the same host/domain as the backend; otherwise set it to the backend origin (e.g., http://192.168.1.10:8000) to test across different machines.
+- Leave `VITE_API_BASE_URL` empty if the frontend is served from the same host/domain as the backend; otherwise set it to the backend origin (e.g., http://192.168.1.10:8000) to test across different machines.
 - Ensure backend CORS and Midtrans allowed origins include your frontend domain/IP.

 ## Run Locally (Dev)